MicrosoftDocs/azure-monitor-docs/articles/advisor/advisor-reference-operational-excellence-recommendations.md

 ### Permissions missing for start VM on connect

-We have determined you enabled start VM on connect but didn't grant the Azure Virtual Desktop the rights to power manage VMs in your subscription.
+We determined you enabled start VM on connect but didn't grant the Azure Virtual Desktop the rights to power manage VMs in your subscription.
 As a result your users connecting to host pools won't receive a remote desktop session.
 Review feature documentation for requirements.

 Learn more about [Host Pool - AVDStartVMonConnect (Permissions missing for start VM on connect)](https://aka.ms/AVDStartVMRequirement).

 ### No validation environment enabled

-We have determined that you do not have a validation environment enabled in current subscription.
-When creating your host pools, you have selected "No" for "Validation environment" in the properties tab.
+We determined that you don't have a validation environment enabled in current subscription.
+When creating your host pools, you selected "No" for "Validation environment" in the properties tab.
 Having at least one host pool with a validation environment enabled ensures the business continuity through Azure Virtual Desktop service deployments with early detection of potential issues.

 Learn more about [Host Pool - ValidationEnvHostPools (No validation environment enabled)](/azure/virtual-desktop/create-validation-host-pool).

 ### Not enough production environments enabled

-We have determined that too many of your host pools have Validation Environment enabled.
+We determined that too many of your host pools have Validation Environment enabled.
 In order for Validation Environments to best serve their purpose, you must have at least one, but never more than half of your host pools in Validation Environment.
 By having a healthy balance between your host pools with Validation Environment enabled and those with it disabled, you're best able to utilize the benefits of the multistage deployments that Azure Virtual Desktop offers with certain updates.
 To fix this issue, open your host pool's properties and select "No" next to the "Validation Environment" setting.

 Learn more about [Host Pool - ProductionEnvHostPools (Not enough production environments enabled)](/azure/virtual-desktop/create-host-pools-powershell).